| A Highland Woman Hast Thou seen her, great Jew,who art called the One Son of God?

 ‘right and joy of dying in battle’.

-Sitting dead in ‘Death Valley’
+Sitting dead in ‘Death Valley’below the Ruweisat Ridge,

 a boy with his forelock down about his cheek